in memory of Stuart Raleigh

 February 1952, Barber completed Souvenirs: Ballet Suite, Op.
 28, a suite of six dances for piano duet for Turner and himself to play together, and to satisfy, as his longtime G. Schirmer editor Paul Wittke described it, his “gather-round-the piano side.”
 Turner had suggested something in the manner of Eadie & Rack — Eadie Griffith & Howard Godwin — who played showtunes on dueling pianos at the gay-friendly and desegregated Blue Angel Supper Club on E. 55th.
 Godwin had played piano for Judy Garland in “Easter Parade;” met Eadie in California and they married (she died in 1956).

 Barber’s program note for his “ballet suite”: “One might imagine a divertissement in a setting reminiscent of the Palm Court of the Hotel Plaza in New York, the year about 1914, epoch of the first tangos; ‘Souvenirs’ — remembered with affection, not in irony or with tongue in the cheek, but in amused tenderness.”
+(The composer seems at pains to dispel the notion of deliberate camp, as Susan Sontag would have defined it.)

 Barber, in a 1956 letter to Turner: “Much love, sacred and profane, and one very lascivious caress to make you shiver and sigh with deep desire: unsatisfiable…..except with me.”